Updated on Feb 6, 2018

 We found that the 1st Class 15-day continuous travel Global Pass from Eurail, and renting a car from Auto Europe Rental are the best options.
 Both provide the opportunity to be more spontaneous, which most kids, especially the kid in all of us, love.
 Lastly, our partners at Gigi Guides has a FREE TRAIN GUIDE that you should definitely download, especially if it’s your first visit to Italy, it will explain them and help you maneuver the rail system in Italy and it’s free.

-Below are some scenarios worth considering for a two-week itinerary to travel Italy with kids:
+Below are some scenarios worth considering for a two-week itinerary for traveling Italy with kids:

 Start your visit in Rome